PoCInnovation/Workshops/software/25.Flutter/README.md

 As now you have a `list tile` you can already make the delete [icon button](https://api.flutter.dev/flutter/material/IconButton-class.html) in the trailing of your tile.

-:warning: In flutter you have to [refresh the state of the page](https://api.flutter.dev/flutter/widgets/State/setState.html) after modifying a displayed variable to see it.
+⚠️ In flutter you have to [refresh the state of the page](https://api.flutter.dev/flutter/widgets/State/setState.html) after modifying a displayed variable to see it.

 ## Step 5 - Create a todo